Cars brands and logos that start with P

 Panoz Logo

-Panoz Auto Development is known among American automakers for its high-tech Lux sports cars.
-The brand was founded in 1989 by Dan Panoz, son of the famous pharmacist and owner of motorsports teams, Don Panoz, and is headquartered in Hoschton, Georgia, USA.
-Two of his famous models—Panoz Roadster, AIV Roadster, and Panoz Esperante—made the brand famous.
-The abandonment of mass production improved the quality of products and opened up opportunities for individual refinements.
+Panoz Auto Development is known among American automakers for its high-tech luxury sports cars.
+The brand was founded in 1989 by Dan Panoz, the son of the renowned pharmacist and motorsports team owner, Don Panoz, and is headquartered in Hoschton, Georgia, USA.
+Two of his famous models, the Panoz Roadster, AIV Roadster, and Panoz Esperante, made the brand famous.
+The abandonment of mass production improved product quality and opened the door to individual refinements.

 Peugeot